contagon/handbook/handbook/6-stake-leadership.md

 The stake presidency assigns a high councilor to each ward in the stake.

 The stake presidency also assigns a high councilor to each elders quorum in the stake.
 In this role, high councilors instruct newly called elders quorum presidencies.
-This includes providing instruction from [1–4](https://www.churchofjesuschrist.org/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng) and [8](8-elders-quorum.md) of this handbook.
+This includes providing instruction from [chapters 1–4](1-work-of-salvation-and-exaltation.md) and [8](8-elders-quorum.md) of this handbook.

 High councilors who are assigned to elders quorums meet regularly with quorum leaders to do the following: